The Single-Layer Bottleneck

 Multi-layer steering improves on single-layer approaches, but several open problems remain.

 Same vector across all layers.
 All methods discussed here use the same steering vector v\mathbf{v} at every layer, varying only the scalar weight αk\alpha_k.
-But concept directions may rotate across depth -- the direction that encodes "honesty" at layer 10 may not be the same direction at layer 30.
+But concept directions may rotate across depth, the direction that encodes "honesty" at layer 10 may not be the same direction at layer 30.
 Per-layer vector adaptation remains largely unexplored.

 Interaction with other steering types.
 Multi-layer distribution has been studied primarily for addition steering.
 How it interacts with affine steering (which includes a re-centering step) or ablation steering (which projects out a direction) is unknown.
-The re-centering in affine steering, for instance, is calibrated for single-layer intervention -- distributing it across layers would require rethinking the affine correction.
+The re-centering in affine steering, for instance, is calibrated for single-layer intervention, distributing it across layers would require rethinking the affine correction.

 Narrow evaluation.
 Most results focus on honesty, harmlessness, or similar binary safety benchmarks.
 Whether multi-layer steering improves outcomes for more subtle behavioral dimensions (helpfulness, creativity, nuanced reasoning) is an open question.